How to Create the Stacked Stone Fireplace Look on a Budget

-Or create a more contemporary feel with thin, angular stones in more vivid tones.
+Or create a more contemporary feel with thin, angular stones in more vivid tones, as pictured below.

-Another option for personalizing your fireplace is to incorporate a keystone or other unique stone trim into the design.
+The top half of the above photo is shown with stone and mortar while the bottom half is dry-stacked stone.
+Another option for personalizing your fireplace is to incorporate a keystone or other unique aspect into the design.
 The options are endless, ranging from trim in a unique contrasting material to a simple stone arch.

 Hearth stones are another way to add your own personal touch.
-You can choose to add hearth stones in true natural stone such as slate, in a stone veneer of a contrasting color to your fireplace stone or in a color that coordinates and blends with the stacked stone of your fireplace.
+You can choose to incorporate them in a true natural rock such as slate, in a stone veneer of a contrasting color to your fireplace stone, or in a color that coordinates and blends with the stacked stone of your fireplace.

-You can also choose something more unique such as this hearth created with stones that are broken up and then installed with mortar in between.
+You can also choose something more unique such as this hearth created with broken up stones and then installed with mortar in between, as pictured below.

 And the options don't end there.
 You can choose to incorporate a stone or wood mantel, take your stacked stone all the way up to the ceiling or end it at the mantel, or even play around with the design of the firebox itself.